dansmyers/PredictiveModeling/README.md

 ## Textbook and Resources

 We will use a combination of an online ZyBook, my notes for you, and online resoures.
 The ZyBook contains built-in reading comprehension questions that you'll be required to complete as part of your assignments.
+I will send information on how to access the ZyBook in the first week of class.

 We will use [Repl.it](https://www.replit.com/) for programming.
 I'll help you set up a workspace during the first class meeting.